 So what are some of the issues same-sex couples may face in the financial side of divorce?

 What Property You are Entitled To

 Dividing up what you are entitled to in same-sex marriage can be a minefield.
 Partnerships other than marriage can be recognized in some states and some are even converted to marriage, but this presents a difficulty too, because the couple may be in conflict about when their partnership formally commenced.
 If you live in a community property state like California you might also be unaware that you could be responsible for your partner’s debts as well as entitled to their assets.
 Overall, the determination can be a more complicated one than with an opposite sex couple.
-Because of this, it’s highly recommended that you take two additional precautions when you’re negotiating property division in same-sex divorce: one, reduce conflict if at all possible, and two, hire divorce professionals who have financial expertise.
+Because of this, it’s highly recommended that you take two additional precautions: one, reduce conflict if at all possible, and two, hire divorce professionals who have financial expertise.
 At Boileau Conflict Solutions we have financial as well as legal, mathematical and psychoanalytical backgrounds.
 We use mathematical tools to help divide assets fairly.
 Once conflict resolution is focused on clear and practically achievable goals, it’s easier to work together and avoid dispute.

 Issues over Your Legacy and Estate Planning